Jeonju Jeollabuk-do, South Korea Travel Guide

 The city's food culture interweaves with its history, offering a comprehensive sensory experience.

-Jeonju was a key center for scholars and artists during the Joseon Dynasty.
+Jeonju used to be a key center for scholars and artists during the Joseon Dynasty.

-The city fostered significant intellectual and creative activities.
+The city fostered significant intellectual and inventive activities.

-This historical role adds to the city's deep cultural and historical strata.
+This past role adds to the city's deep cultural and historical strata.